IdentityServer/IdentityServer3/CONTRIBUTING.md

 ## Contributing code and content
-You will need to sign a CLA - please contact us first.
+You will need to sign a contributor license agreement (CLA) - please contact us first.

 Make sure you can build the code.
 Familiarize yourself with the project workflow and our coding conventions.
 If you don't know what a pull request is read this article: https://help.github.com/articles/using-pull-requests.